 - Scrub thoroughly to remove rust.

 - Rinse with clean warm water and dry.

 Sometimes elbow grease isn’t sufficient to get rid of the rust, so you’ll need something a bit more robust:

 - Make a mixture of half warm water and half white vinegar and place the razor in the solution.
-(REMINDER: Don’t use alcohol because remember, that could strip the protective layer from your blade.)
+(REMINDER: Don’t use alcohol because that could strip the protective layer from your blade.)

 - Add up to 3 tablespoons of baking soda to the solution with the razor in.

 - Leave your safety razor to soak for an hour.
-Don’t leave your razor soaking too long, it could hurt the assembly.
+Don’t leave your razor soaking too long.
+It could hurt the assembly.

 - Wipe the rust with a rag.
-Most rust will wipe off with a rag, but if you need to get into hard to reach places an old toothbrush will help.
+Most rust will wipe off with a rag, but if you need to get into hard-to-reach places, an old toothbrush will help.

-- Rinse and dry the safety razor and place in a dry place.
+- Rinse and dry the safety razor and place it in a dry place.
 Be thorough in your scrubbing and cleaning.
 Rust comes back quickly if you don’t get it all at first.